The rank of Mazur's Eisenstein ideal: and Applications

 \begin{cor} The ring $R$ is reduced, and it is finite and flat as a $\Z_p$-algebra. \end{cor}

 \begin{proof} This follows from the isomorphism $R \isoto \bT$ and the corresponding properties for $\bT$ (\S\ref{subsubsec:mf}, Proposition \ref{prop:R to T}). \end{proof}

 In particular, it follows that any generator of $\Jm$ as an ideal is a generator for $R$ as a $\Z_p$-algebra.
-Similarly, any generator of $I$ will generate $\bT$ as a $\Z_p$-algebra, and similarly for $\bT^0$.
+Similarly, any generator of $I$ will generate $\bT$ as a $\Z_p$-algebra, as well as its quotient $\bT^0$.

 \begin{cor} Let $Y \in R$ be the element described in Proposition \ref{prop:technical study of Jm}, so that $Y$ is a generator of $\Jm$.
 Let $g(y) \in \Z_p[y]$ be the monic minimal polynomial of $Y$, so that there is an isomorphism